 The ultimate mac & cheese recipe for fall: Creamy Pumpkin Mac & Cheese with Brown Butter Sage Breadcrumbs!
-Pasta is tossed into a velvety, rich pumpkin cheese sauce made with warm fall spices & 3 types of cheese, finished with crispy brown butter sage breadcrumbs, & baked until bubbly & perfect.
+Toss pasta into a velvety, rich pumpkin cheese sauce made with warm fall spices & 3 types of cheese, then finish with crispy brown butter sage breadcrumbs & bake until bubbly & perfect.
 This homemade pumpkin macaroni & cheese is savory, rich, creamy & decadent.
-Perfect for the best cozy dinner this fall, or to serve as a festive side dish at Thanksgiving or Friendsgiving.
+Perfect for the best cozy dinner this fall, or to serve as a festive side dish at Thanksgiving or Friendsgiving!

 Something important to acknowledge before we jump into the details of this recipe is the cultural significance of mac & cheese throughout the South, & especially for the Black community.
 While this pumpkin mac & cheese is inspired by the soulfulness of serving mac & cheese with a holiday meal, this recipe is by no means an attempt at being an authentic soul food dish.

 For real-deal soul food Southern mac & cheese, check out this recipe from Eden of Sweet Tea + Thyme.
 Eden’s recipe calls for five kinds of cheese, yielding the most perfectly ooey-gooey baked mac & cheese with a browned crust.
 It will not let you down!
 (Go ahead & give Eden a follow on Instagram while you’re at it!)